Lionel Messi Next Club Odds: Transfer to PSG or Man City?

 Bookies Predict PSG as Messi’s Most Likely Landing Spot

-Since Messi has reportedly recently called fellow Argentinian and PSG manager Mauricio Pochettino a phone call, it’s no wonder that the French club is now the top choice amongst oddsmakers.
+Since Messi has reportedly recently called fellow Argentinian and PSG manager Mauricio Pochettino a phone call, it’s no wonder the French club is now the top choice amongst oddsmakers.

 Free Agent – for How Much Longer?

 Since Messi’s contract expired on June 30th, the footballing great has been a free agent.
-Despite reports the month after that, both parties had agreed on a 5-year deal, Barca couldn’t register it with La Liga and still comply with the financial fair playing rules in place for the League.
+Despite reports the month after that, both parties had agreed on a 5-year deal, Barca couldn’t register with La Liga and still comply with the financial fair playing rules in place for the League.

 Now, Joan Laporta, the President of Barcelona, is expected to imminently address the state of play in a Friday news conference, having already made a statement about the situation.

 The statement revealed that the contract could not be finalised because of structural and financial problems.
 Thus, Messi’s relationship with the Spanish club would no longer continue, although both parties were deeply saddened that the club and player’s desires could not be met.
-However, the club wholeheartedly thanked Messi for his contribution to the institution’s growth and wished him all the best both in his professional and personal life.
+However, the club wholeheartedly thanked Messi for contributing to the institution’s growth and wished him all the best in his professional and personal life.